Pet-Friendly Hotels, Restaurants & Attractions in the Naples Area

 Dining with Dogs

-Pomeranians peeking from purses, Yorkies in strollers and Weimaraners on rhinestone leashes – strolling through downtown Naples and the shopping and dining enclaves of Village on Venetian Bay, Waterside Shops and Mercato is a little bit like watching a dog show.
-You'll find that most restaurants, cafes and coffee shops with outdoor seating welcome your well-behaved dog on leash.
+Pomeranians peeking from purses, Yorkies in strollers and Weimaraners on rhinestone leashes – it’s a bit like watching a dog show as you stroll through downtown Naples and the shopping and dining enclaves of Village on Venetian Bay, Waterside Shops and Mercato.
+You'll find that most restaurants, cafes and coffee shops with outdoor seating welcome your well-behaved dog on a leash.

-At Fred's Food, Fun & Spirits in north Naples, waiters are quick to bring your dog a cool drink and give it lots of attention while you enjoy breakfast, lunch or dinner on the pet-friendly patio.
-You probably won't be the only person with a leashed friend at CJ's on the Bay in Marco Island, especially if you stop by for the popular Sunday brunch.
+At Fred's Food, Fun & Spirits in north Naples, waiters are quick to bring your dog a cool drink and give him lots of attention while you enjoy dinner on the pet-friendly patio.
+You probably won't be the only person with a leashed friend at CJ's on the Bay in Marco Island, which serves lunch and dinner.
 The Sunburst Cafe in Naples is also known for good breakfasts and dog-friendly atmospheres.
-In the Third Street South shopping district in downtown Naples, select a pastry, dessert, sandwich or other gourmet treat from Tony's Off Third and enjoy at a table on the pooch-friendly patio.
-Enjoy delicious meals on the pet-friendly patios at Sea Salt, Bamboo Cafe and The Dock at Crayton Cove.
+In the Third Street South shopping district in downtown Naples, select a pastry, dessert, sandwich or other gourmet treat from Tony's Off Third and enjoy it at a table on the pooch-friendly patio.
+Also enjoy delicious meals on the pet-friendly patios at Sea Salt, Bamboo Cafe and The Dock at Crayton Cove.

-Dog Parks and Other Pet-Friendly Places to Roam
+Dog Parks & Other Pet-Friendly Places to Roam

-If you desire more natural surroundings, head to the CREW Marsh Trails, where dogs are welcome on more than 10 miles of nature trails that wind through fields of wildflowers, oak hammocks, marshes and pine flatwoods.
-Or try out the Marsh Trail in the Ten Thousand Islands National Widlife Preserve located halfway between Naples and Everglades City on the Tamiami Trail.
+If you desire more natural surroundings, head to the CREW Marsh Trails, where dogs are welcome on 6-10 miles of looping nature trails that wind through fields of wildflowers, oak hammocks, marshes and pine flatwoods, and a boardwalk over a pop ash slough.
+Or try out the Marsh Trail in the Ten Thousand Islands National Wildlife Refuge located halfway between Naples and Everglades City on the Tamiami Trail.
 There's a three-story birding tower for an even better view.
 Since these are wilderness locations, just make sure your furry friend is on a six-foot leash.

 If you're staying in a hotel that doesn't accept pets, or you just want to sightsee or enjoy the beach, don't worry; Lassie doesn't have to be alone.
 Plan an overnight stay for your pet (or arrange for day care) at one of the area's boarding facilities.
 Don't forget to call ahead, and bring your pet's vaccination and health records with you.